colemccarren/homebrew-channels-hls-server/README.md

 - python 3
 - ffmpeg
+- On your home network, forward **TCP port 8090** to the internal IP address of the machine running the script.
 - **Important:** This script **must** run on the same machine as your Channels DVR server.

 ## Install